 When thinking about how to launch this new section of my site, I had to decide whether to do an overload of television comments at once or segment them.
 In the end I went with segmenting them.

-So each week a different television show will be discussed… it will be identified who is making the comments, whether the person is in their teens, thirties or older in age.
+So every fortnight a different television show will be discussed… it will be identified who is making the comments, whether the person is in their teens, thirties or older in age.
 Those in their thirties will not only express what it is like watching the show now, but may include if their opinion has changed from when the television show originally aired.

 A big thing about this section is commenting, so feel free to raise your thoughts about the television shows in question and whether or not your opinion has changed over the years about them.